natesworksdev/Ryujinx/README.md

 Either clone the repo by using `git clone https://github.com/Ryujinx/Ryujinx`, or download the repo directly from the web interface by clicking the `Code` button > `Download ZIP`.

 ### Step 3
-Use the `cd` command to change to the Ryujinx project folder in the command line.
+Use the `cd` command to change to Ryujinx project folder in the command line.
 Windows users can also open the project folder in File Explorer, then hold <kbd>Shift</kbd>+right click > `Open command window here`.

 Then use the following command to build Ryujinx: